ferrolho/rotary-inverted-pendulum/README.md

 The rotary inverted pendulum uses off-the-shelf components that are easy to source and assemble.
 The mechanical design is done in [Onshape](https://www.onshape.com/en/) and the STL files are available in the [meshes](meshes) folder.
 If you are looking for the actual project in Onshape, you can find it [here](https://cad.onshape.com/documents/fa8afe5031ca70c78442e408/w/5519455d45464bacd4cf9b1d/e/79273ac76c3305af463951de).

+### 3D Printing

+I have been printint all the pieces in my [Bambu Lab A1 mini](https://bambulab.com/en-gb/a1-mini) — which at the time of me writing this costs £170, and it is great value for the money.
+I have had success printing in both PLA and PETG using [Bambu Studio](https://bambulab.com/en/download/studio) with the default print settings and with 'Tree' support for the enclosure and arm STL files.
+When printing the pendulum, add a pause on layer 21 — this is the time when you should place a 2 pence coin (or other similarly sized coin) in the slot, before the printer resumes to cover the slot for the weight.
+As for the lid STL, I have been printing it in two parts so I can manually change the filament for having a different colour for the 45-degree angle indicator lines.
+I will add more detailed instructions about the 3D printing here in the future, and maybe even make a video of the printing process for all the parts required.

 ## Electronics

 There are two models of the rotary inverted pendulum: one with batteries and one without.
 The model with batteries is more portable and can be used without any cables, while the model without batteries requires a power supply to be connected at all times.
 However, both devices require a USB cable if you want to control them from a computer.